alexmacarthur/macarthur-me-gatsby/src/posts/2020-09-29-when-dom-updates-appear-to-be-asynchronous/index.md

 }, 20); // <-- arbitrary number greater than refresh rate
 ```

-This "works," but isn't the most elegant solution, mainly because we're making an educated guess as to when the repaint cycle will have turned over, while trying not to cause an unnecessary delay for the `alert()`.
+This "works," but it isn't the most elegant solution, mainly because we're making an educated guess as to when the repaint cycle will have turned over.
+We don't want to wait too long, causing an unnecessary delay for the `alert()`.
 But if we cut it close and the timeout fires sooner than that delay, we're not guaranteed to see the correct text on the screen when it's frozen, because the browser didn't have a chance to paint outstanding DOM changes.

 We can illustrate this by setting the timeout's delay to something less than the refresh rate and reload the page a few times.
 Much of the time, the text will still correctly render.
 But sooner or later, the rendered text will *not* have updated like we want.